Marble Mountain Guest Ranch Employment Opportunities

 River Guide Jobs

 Minimum age requirement is 18 years and all guiding staff must come with current first-aid and C.P.R. cards.
 Class B drivers licenses, wilderness responder cards, swift water rescue certification, and other outfitting or dude ranch relevant experience will give you hiring preferences.
-We have a zero tolerance for drug and alcohol use by staff.
-This zero tolerance for drug and alcohol use is as an essential part of our risk management program and protects you as well as our guests and other staff.
+We have a zero tolerance for job-site drug and alcohol use by staff.
+This zero tolerance for drug and alcohol use is an essential part of our risk management program and protects you as well as our guests and other staff.

 Housekeeping and Assistant Cook Jobs